-Suizenji is a 30-minute tram ride (180 yen) from JR Kumamoto Station.
-Get off at Suizenji Koen tram stop and walk a short distance to the park.
+Suizenji Garden is about a 30-minute tram ride (180 yen) from JR Kumamoto Station.
+Get off at the Suizenji Koen tram stop, then walk a short distance to the park.

-Alternatively, take a train on the JR Hohi Line to Shin-Suizenji Station (210 yen), just 3 stops from Kumamoto Station.
-The park is a 5-10 minute walk from there.
+Alternatively, you can take a train on the JR Hohi Line to Shin-Suizenji Station (210 yen), just three stops from Kumamoto Station.
+From there, it’s a 5–10 minute walk to the park.

 Suizenji Garden